 - Segment the patient population.
-Provider organizations will need to break their total patient populations into well-chosen subpopulations.
+Provider organizations will need to break their total patient populations down into well-chosen subpopulations.
 Dividing the population into groups or suites based on chronic conditions will allow providers to target care opportunities.

 - Risk assessment.
 Sophisticated models are being built that use a combination of health care claims costs for a patient, diagnostic codes (ICD-9, ICD-10), and national drug codes (NDC) to predict clinical risk.
-Physicians are trained to diagnose a medical problem and to treat it (hopefully cure it).
+Physicians are trained to diagnose a medical problem and to treat it (and hopefully cure it).
 Understanding which existing factors produce the highest levels of risk will allow them to do that better.

 - Support the clinical decisions.
-In a perfect world, physicians would know every last detail about every patient and know exactly why and when each patient needs a care intervention.
+In a perfect world, physicians would know every detail about every patient and know exactly why and when each patient needs a care intervention.
 Historically, that information needed to be stored in the collective brains of the health practice.
 That’s just not possible.
 Data analytics will allow for performance management and systems of automated alerts.